SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-email-alert.md

 #### Run a search from an alert email

-You can run a search directly from an Alert Email.
-When you receive an email created by an Email Alert in a Scheduled Search, only the first 25 results are displayed.
+You can run a search directly from an alert email.
+When you receive an email created by an email alert in a Scheduled Search, only the first 25 results are displayed.
 (We do not want to flood your email with hundreds of thousands of search results.)

 Do either of the following:
 * To make changes to the search query before you run it again, click the saved search title link, next to **Saved Search**.
 This will open the query in the Sumo Logic search page.